Presented in association with the French Embassy in Ireland with the support of the Institut français as part of Novembre Numérique.

 In the form of an assemblage of aerial shots, 3D illustrations, interviews, and scientific images, this video essay explores crucial water issues in five chapters, from popular narratives to scientific knowledge, from the rejection of running water and its scarcity to the exploitation of rivers.

-The presentation of this work is supported by the S+T+ARTS4WaterII programme
+The presentation of this work is supported by the S+T+ARTS4WaterII programme and The French Embassy in Ireland and with the support of Institut français as part of Novembre Numérique.

 DISNOVATION.ORG merges contemporary art, research & hacking to translate complex eco-social debates into operative and provocative exhibits critically.
 They create radical artworks staged as large laboratory experiments focused on energy, ecology, and economics that work as catalysts for crafting futures that diverge from prevailing narratives.
 Their exhibits, books, and videos permeated global cultural landscapes, fostering a critical dialogue at the nexus of artistic, political, and scientific inquiry.
 They co-edited A Bestiary of the Anthropocene with Nicolas Nova, an atlas of anthropic hybrid creatures, and The Pirate Book, an anthology on media piracy.